-With so many artificial Christmas trees out there, it can be difficult to tell the variations apart.
-Comparing spruce trees to fir trees and pine trees can be a bit confusing at times.
+With so many types of Christmas trees out there, it can be difficult to tell the variations of these evergreen trees apart.
+Comparing spruce vs fir vs pine trees can be a bit confusing at times.
 And even if you know their differences, which one is the right type of Christmas tree for your home?
 Let’s answer some common questions in this post.

 What’s the Difference Between Pine and Evergreen?

 There is no difference between pine vs evergreen because a pine tree is a type of evergreen tree, which means it has green foliage all year round.
 Evergreens do not shed needles as much as deciduous plants that completely lose their leaves during fall.